NishiMinhu/swt/README.md

 It is bothersome, please don't make any change unless you need to, unless it reports some weird syntax.
 It is advisable for you to check out its doc before making any change:
 <https://jestjs.io/docs/getting-started>

+## Babelrc

+### `.babelrc` hols the configuration for Jest in this project.
+It should not be changed unless absolutely necessary.